sharvaibhav/Python-start/README.md

 ### AFTER THIS WE NEED TO CREATE A PERSONAL VIRTUAL ENVIRONMENT FOR IT.
 (WE WILL BE `VENV`)

 `$ python3 -m venv ~/.virtualenvs/myvenv`

+## Below command is going to activate the particular virtual environment.

+`source ~/.virtualenvs/myvenv/bin/activate`